microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 The children can then be consumed to create a new node, or moved.

 This destructuring feature interacts with repair data because deleted nodes can be destructured.
-When that happens, the `StygianForest` would need to update its records to remove the entry for the destructured node if there is one, and add entries for the new roots if the destructured node had any children.
+When that happens, the `SharedTreeView` would need to update both the `Forest` and the `TreeIndex` to remove the entry for the destructured node if there is one, and add entries for the new roots if the destructured node had any children.

 #### Garbage-Collecting Repair Data of Expired Sessions